PR-Pilot-AI/pr-pilot-public/source/roadmap.md

 PR Pilot is currently in a very early stage of development.
 To fulfill our [vision](vision.md), there are several milestones to be reached.

 ## Stabilize the Core Functionality
-The quality of the results and the stability of the system are our top priority.
+The quality of the results is a top priority.
 In order to be a useful companion for developers, PR Pilot needs to be reliable and provide high-quality results.

+## Implement Continuous Learning
+As you use PR Pilot, it should be able to learn from your interactions and improve its performance over time.

 ## Deeper Integration with Github
 You should be able to use PR Pilot in any context where you can interact with Github.
 This includes: